 Let’s start with organizing FELT, as I feel it’s one of the most challenging things to store.
 Here’s where I started — a simple drawer in my Alex units in my craft room.
 It was okay for a few pieces, but because felt loves to stick together, it was tough to go through the drawer to find what I wanted.
 And it got messy fast.

-Next I moved to a file organizing system, since the store-bought felt pieces are letter-sized.
-This was VERY organized and kept the felt clean and dust-free, but it make it rather hard to see all the various colors.
+Next, I moved to a file organizing system, since the store-bought felt pieces are letter-sized.
+This was VERY organized and kept the felt clean and dust-free, but it made it rather hard to see all the various colors.
 Still, I like this and I still use it for some of my felt.
 By the way, this cute file box came from a craft store (Michaels maybe?), but you can find a similar file crate here.

 Fabric Organization Ideas: Fleece

-Fabric Organization ideas: Cotton and Linen
+Fabric Organization Ideas: Cotton and Linen